Compare Tree Removal Estimates Now

-Tree trimming is a well paid profession with business owner and the arborist who climbs the tree being paid quite well.
+Tree trimming is a well-paid profession with business owners and the arborists who climb the tree being paid quite well.

 While there is no requirement for tipping tree trimmers, it is always a good idea to do so as a gesture of appreciation for good quality work.
 I would recommend tipping the individual workers as they are not paid as well.